-DESCRIPTION: Evaluation of technology is incorporated into our business operations.
+Description: Evaluation of technology is incorporated into our business operations.
 When selecting equipment, energy efficiency is often considered as part of the selection process.
-In addition, sustainability attributes, including environmental footprint, have been built into our research and development (R&D) processes across much of the business to consider potential climate impacts of new raw materials, formulation technologies and/or product performance.
+In addition, sustainability attributes, including environmental footprint, have been built into our R&D processes across much of the business to consider potential climate impacts of new raw materials, formulation technologies and/or product performance.